 Current project: Flight barn

-The flight barn is underway!
-Snowdon Wildlife Sanctuary is hoping to break ground this summer on a 20’ X 50’pole-barn structure to flight test and house rehabilitating injured and/or orphaned birds of prey (falcons, hawks, owls, and eagles).
+We hope to break ground this summer on a 20’ X 50’pole-barn structure to flight test and house rehabilitating injured and/or orphaned birds of prey (falcons, hawks, owls, and eagles).
 The flight barn will consist of 2 bays, each approximately 10’ Wide X 50’ Long.
 One bay will be used for flight testing birds, which is important for getting birds’ muscles strong after a long period of immobility so they can fly successfully when released back to the wild.
 The internal height of this bay will be 12 feet.
 The second bay will house recuperating birds and SWS resident educational birds of prey in individual enclosures called “mews”.
 This bay will have an internal height of 8-12 feet.

 This labor-intensive project brings many volunteer opportunities.
 If you would like to volunteer during the construction process please email: